wizards-of-lua/wizards-of-lua/docs/_modules/Spell.md

         will cast a new spell on behalf of the next pig around.
 In this case that pig will be the spell's owner.

-        The onwer can also be <span class="notranslate">nil</span>.
+        The owner can also be <span class="notranslate">nil</span>.
 That's the case if the spell has been casted from a command block or from the server console.

         If a spell casts another spell using [spell:execute()](/modules/Spell/#execute), then the